 Jefferson accounted for the overwhelming support at the polls in his second inaugural address by reviewing his administration's first-term achievements.
-Early in his remarks he stated: "On taking this station ..., I declared the principles on which I believed it my duty to administer the affairs of our commonwealth.
-My conscience tells me that I have, on every occasion, acted up to that declaration."
+Early in his remarks he stated: "On taking this station ..., I declared the principles on which I believed it my duty to administer the affairs of our commonwealth. my conscience tells me I have, on every occasion acted up to that declaration ...."

 He went on to note that foreign relations were improved and internal taxes discontinued.
-He said that import taxes, "paid cheerfully by those who can afford to add foreign luxuries to domestic comforts," supported a smaller national government, allowed for the expansion of the nation through the purchase of Louisiana and Indian territories, and reduced the national debt.
+He said that import taxes, "paid chiefly by those who can afford to add foreign luxuries to domestic comforts," supported a smaller national government, allowed for the expansion of the nation through the purchase of Louisiana and Indian territories, and reduced the national debt.

-Jefferson did not, however, forgo the partisan opportunity to remind the public that "the acquisition of Louisiana has been disapproved by some."
-Most Federalists had openly opposed the purchase.
+Jefferson did not, however, forgo the partisan opportunity to remind the public that "the acquisition of Louisiana has been disapproved by some."1 Most Federalists had openly opposed the purchase.
 Based primarily in New England and determined to protect that region's trade and shipping interests, the Federalists were uneasy with the country's westward movement and the growing importance of the port of New Orleans.
 But to Jefferson, the 1804 election victory sounded the approval of his western vision by the majority of Americans.

 The achievements of Jefferson's first term had assured that he would be re-nominated by his party.
-But the Republican caucus, which met in February 1804, had dropped the Vice President Aaron Burr in favor of New York's governor, George Clinton, as Jefferson's running mate.
+But the Republican caucus, which met in February 1804, had dropped Vice President Aaron Burr in favor of New York's governor, George Clinton, as Jefferson's running mate.